chmcewan/Provisio/README.md

 ## Provisiofile

 Unlike Make, Docker and Vagrant, a Provisiofile is essentially a Bash script.
-Embedded annotations organise and control execution and secondary provisio commands provide additional functionality.
+Annotations organise and control execution and secondary commands provide additional functionality.
 It should all seem pretty obvious after an example:

 ```
 TODO